dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

-you must make sure that you, or someone you trust, owns at least one developer or airdrop neuron as they provide the only way to submit a proposal to upgrade the dapp during the sale.**
+you must make sure that you, or someone you trust, owns at least one developer or airdrop neuron as they provide the only way to submit a proposal to upgrade the dapp during the swap.**

 :::

-All developers, airdrop principals, and the sale participants receive their neurons as a _basket of neurons_.
+All developers, airdrop principals, and the swap participants receive their neurons as a _basket of neurons_.
 This means that rather than one neuron, they can get many neurons with different dissolve delays.
 The details of these neurons can be set in the initialization.

-If only parts of the sale tokens are sold in the initial decentralization swap, the developer neurons' voting power is restricted by a multiplier.
-This multiplier is proportional to the portion of sale tokens that are sold in the initial decentralization swap.
-As more of the sale tokens are sold in the future, the voting power multiplier increases until it is 1 when all sale tokens have been sold.
+If only parts of the swap tokens are sold in the initial decentralization swap, the developer neurons' voting power is restricted by a multiplier.
+This multiplier is proportional to the portion of swap tokens that are sold in the initial decentralization swap.
+As more of the swap tokens are sold in the future, the voting power multiplier increases until it is 1 when all swap tokens have been sold.

 ### SNS decentralization swap parameters
-As mentioned, the parameters of the decentralization swap are set in the NNS proposal that starts the sale.
+As mentioned, the parameters of the decentralization swap are set in the NNS proposal that starts the swap.

-They include configurations such as the minimum number of ICP tokens that the sale must collect to be successful and the maximum number of ICP tokens that it will collect.
+They include configurations such as the minimum number of ICP tokens that the swap must collect to be successful and the maximum number of ICP tokens that it will collect.
    Another important parameter is the set of fallback controllers of the dapp.
    If a decentralization swap fails, for example because the targeted minimum number